-- (1) Beach profile.
-Students use a pair of Emery rods, a metric tape, and a hand level to accurately survey a shore-normal beach profile from behind the foredunes to the waterline.
-The students begin the profile at a presurveyed datum stake so that they can compare each new profile with earlier profiles.
-Consistently oriented photographs are taken with a digital camera.
-The beach profiles provide detailed data on the volume of sand and the shape of the beach. - (2) Shoreline and vegetation line mapping.
+- (2) Shoreline and vegetation line mapping.
 Using a differential Global Positioning System (GPS) receiver, students walk along the vegetation line and shoreline mapping these features for display on Geographic Information System software.
 The GPS mapping provides measurements of the rate of change. - (3) Sediment sampling.
 Students occasionally take sediment samples along the beach profile at the foredune crest, berm top, and beach face.
 They then sieve the samples, weigh the grain-size fractions, and inspect the grains using a microscope.
-These samples show the dependence of sand characteristics on the various processes acting on the beach. - (4) Beach processes.
+These samples show the dependence of sand characteristics on the various processes acting on the beach. - (4) Beach processes (Figure 3).
 Students measure wind speed and direction, estimate the width of the surf zone, and observe the breaker type.
 They note wave direction, height, and period and estimate longshore current speed and direction using a float, stop watch, and tape measure.
+They also take readings of shoreline and foredune orientation.
 From these measurements, students can infer relationships between physical processes and beach changes in time and space.
 Students also learn to obtain weather and oceanographic data from resources on the Internet.